skyrockets-21/skyrockets-21.github.io/_pages/about.md

 ![Pittsburgh, Creator: Freelancer975, Copyright: Freelancer975](/images/pgh.jpg)

 Hi 👋!
-I am Machine Learning in Healthcare⚕️ and Biomedicine🧬 Research Assistant 🧑‍💻 at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC).
+I am a self-driven 🔥🚀 Machine Learning in Healthcare⚕️ and Biomedicine🧬 Research Assistant 🧑‍💻 at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC).
 It has been my pleasure to have Professor [George H. Chen†](https://www.andrew.cmu.edu/user/georgech/) and Professor [Wei Wu†](https://www.cs.cmu.edu/~weiwu2/) at CMU and Professor [Jimeng Sun†](http://sunlab.org/) and Professor [Haohan Wang†](https://haohanwang.github.io/index.html) at UIUC as my supervisors/advisors!

 Aspired to an impactful AI career in healthcare, I am currently working on two ML research projects in healthcare/biomedicine with hands-on experience in building robust ML pipelines to preprocess multimodal data ranging from EHRs and insurance claims to brain MRIs; and training, evaluating, and deploying deep learning models with PyTorch.
 I am also a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) at the Jewish Healthcare Foundation working to enhance patient safety with AI.
 Interested in Data Science for Social Good, previously I worked as Data Scientist at [412 Food Rescue](https://412foodrescue.org/)/[Food Rescue Hero](https://foodrescuehero.org/), a tech startup fighting the nationwide food insecurity problem.